 Even if it’s just 15 minutes, make sure you fit it in.

 Give yourself 3 or 4 hours, even a whole day, on a weekly basis.

 Take Time Every Year

 You need at least a week a year by yourself.
 Do whatever you like.
 I typically take one or two hiking/camping trips in the mountains every summer near my Ashland, Oregon home.
-I also take at least one road trip, for example, two and a half weeks hiking in southern Utah.
+I also take at least one road trip, for example, two and a half weeks doing dispersed camping and hiking in southern Utah.
 I think of it as a personal retreat.